How to Get From Bangkok to Phuket

 Most buses heading to Phuket from Bangkok either depart from the Bangkok Southern Terminal or Mochit Terminal.

-Both bus stations are about 10 km from Bangkok city centre, but Bangkok Southern Terminal comes with the advantage that you can also get there with Bangkok’s metro system.
-By taxi, it will take around 20-30 minutes to reach the bus stations from Bangkok city centre.
+Both bus stations are about 10 km from Bangkok City Centre, but Bangkok Southern Terminal comes with the advantage that you can also get there with Bangkok’s metro system.
+It will take around 20-30 minutes to reach the bus stations from Bangkok City Centre by taxi.

 Arrival station